Broccoli Salad Recipe

 Can You Make It the Day Before?

-Yes, and it is genuinely better the next day.
-Make it the evening before your event, cover it tightly, and refrigerate overnight.
+Yes, and it really is better the next day.
+Prep it the evening before your event, seal it tightly, and refrigerate overnight.
+It’s best if you stir before serving.
+This is the best option and means you have one less thing to do on the day of the potluck or holiday gathering.

 Can You Freeze Broccoli Salad?